reneedesporte/destructive_acoustic_interference/README.md

 Check out my blog post on this experiment, and try it out yourself: find the "dead zone" based on your speaker configuration.

 Run the code with `uv run main.py` to find your audio devices.
 Add the `-d` flag when you're ready to specify an output device, e.g., `uv run main.py -d 1`.
+To hear the audio without destructive interference, use the `--normal` flag.
 ## Dependencies
 ### Code
 Code dependencies are managed with uv.